Center for Diabetes and Cardiometabolic Health – CDCH

 Can Fatty Liver Be Reversed?

-Lifestyle Changes That Work
+Lifestyle Changes That May Help

 Who Treats Fatty Liver Disease?